 This is commonly known as a “PTO policy”.

 Having a single bank of time to draw from reduces the burden of justifying the reason behind taking time off as all time off comes from the same allocation.
 So, be it for a doctor’s appointment, looking after a sick loved one, or an afternoon off because the surf is pumping, the reason becomes less important if the time off is coming from the one place.

 One possible positive side-effect of implementing this type of policy is that it may reduce the total number of sick days taken, as it potentially reduces the feeling among staff that separate sick day balances have been earned and are therefore “owed”.

 Some research suggests that while the administrative burden of implementing a PTO-type policy is lower than that of a traditional leave policy (where there are separate buckets of accrued time for each type of leave), staff members may have a harder time budgeting their PTO balances to ensure they have enough time remaining to take in case they fall ill, forcing them to come into work while sick, or to take blocks of unpaid time off1.

 You also need to be aware that in some states such as California and New Jersey, your workplace may need maintain separate sick leave balances in order to more easily comply with minimum paid sick leave laws.
 You should check the laws that apply to you.
 Here’s a list from the NCSL that may help you.

 If you do implement a PTO type policy, you will probably need an additional category of leave types that are separate from the PTO bank leave types.
-The policy generator we’ve created has clauses for unforeseen or “one-off” time off types such as bereavement leave, voting leave, and jury duty.
+The policy generator we’ve created has clauses for unforeseen or “one-off” entitlements such as bereavement leave, voting leave, and jury duty.